lucamazzza/AIDay/README.md

 ## 💡 Future Ideas

 With more time, we would love to:
-* **Expand Commands:** Add logic for feeding animals, selling items from the inventory, and crafting goods.
+* **Expand Commands:** Add logic for feeding animals, selling items from the inventory, and crafting other goods.
 * **Add Seed Inventory:** Modify `PlantCrop` to check if the player *has* a "seed" in their inventory before allowing them to plant.
-* **AI Feedback:** Have the AI respond with voice to confirm actions ("Okay, planting wheat!") or report errors ("Sorry, that plot is already growing something.").
 * **Query Commands:** Implement "read" commands like "What's in my inventory?" or "What's growing on plot 3?"

 ---